EQuaVe/GTAReach/README.md

 * boost library (version >=1.65.0)
 * Catch2 (version 2)

 Catch2 version 2 can be obtained from [Catch2 github repository](https://github.com/catchorg/Catch2).
-Please download the `v2.x` branch or use the command: `$ git clone https://github.com/catchorg/Catch2.git -b v2.x`.
+Please download the `v2.x` branch, it can be downloaded using the command:

+    `git clone https://github.com/catchorg/Catch2.git -b v2.x`.

 Please, refer to Catch2 tutorial for [installation instructions](https://github.com/catchorg/Catch2/blob/master/docs/cmake-integration.md#installing-catch2-from-git-repository).

 ## Compile

-To compile run the following command
+To compile the tool, run the following command `./compile.sh`
-`./compile.sh`

 The command should create a `build_dir` directory and an `install_dir` directory.

 ---
 # Run
-To run the tool on a `file` exectute the following command:
+To run the tool on a `input_file` with path `file_path` execute the following command:

         `./run.sh file_path`

-Simply executing `./run.sh` will run the tool on `example1_gen.txt` file.
+To run the G-simulation tool on a `input_file` with path `file_path` containing a General Timed Automata (Note: this is also the default option with `./run.sh`), execute the following command:

+        `./run.sh gta_gsim file_path`

+To run the G-simulation tool on a `input_file` with path `file_path` containing a Timed Automata, execute the following command:

+        `./run.sh gsim file_path`

 ---
 ---